TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/graduate.md

 ---
 Continue your education with a graduate certificate in [Gender, Sexuality and Women's Studies](#graduate-certificate-program) at the College of Liberal Arts.
 Need more information before getting started?
 View the [requirements](#requirements) and [admissions info](#admissions) below.

+## Gender, Sexuality and Women’s Studies Graduate Program
+Factors of gender and sexuality have a multifaceted effect on both individuals and society as a whole.
+Gender, Sexuality and Women’s Studies graduate program students learn advanced knowledge about feminist concerns throughout history and into contemporary times.
+By studying literature and culture, graduate students build theoretical knowledge about feminist advocacy, develop analytical skills and gain a stronger understanding of gender identities.
+These lessons help graduates affect positive societal changes for all genders while increasing their ability to succeed in careers like education, media, politics, counseling and more.

 ## Graduate Certificate Program
 A Graduate Certificate in Gender, Sexuality and Women's Studies can be earned at Temple in conjunction with master's or doctoral work in a wide variety of subjects.
 The certificate can also be earned through a freestanding course of study not linked to a graduate degree.
 Graduate students whose work is focused on gender will be able to explore central concepts of feminist theory and analysis through Gender, Sexuality, and Women's Studies graduate courses.